-Board of Trustees Florida State University Alumni Association, Inc.
+Board of Trustees Florida State University Alumni Association, Inc. Tallahassee, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the Florida State University Alumni Association, Inc. (the Association), a component unit of Florida State University, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Association's basic financial statements, and have issued our report thereon dated November 15, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Florida State University Alumni Association, Inc. (the "Association"), a component unit of the Florida State University, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Association's basic financial statements, and have issued our report thereon dated November 13, 2024.